-An SR-22 is a certificate of financial responsibility that shows that you have the state mandated minimum auto liability insurance coverage to drive
+SR-22 is a certificate of financial responsibility that shows you have the state mandated minimum auto liability insurance coverage to drive on the road

 Though it is commonly referred to as “SR-22 Insurance”, it is not an insurance.
 It is rather a form filed by your insurance provider with state licensing authorities - Department of Motor Vehicles(DMV), Bureau of Motor Vehicles(BMV) or secretary of state as applicable.
 This form indicates that you have the state required minimum motor liability insurance in case you are involved in an accident.